PERCIVAL P56 PROVOST

 This title contains:

-• RAF Pilot’s Notes for the Provost T.Mk.1, AP 4349A-PN, 2nd edition dated July 1955, with approx 46 pages.
+• RAF Pilot’s Notes for the Provost T.Mk.1, AP 4349A-PN, 2nd edition dated July 1955, with approx. 46 pages.

-• Manufacturer’s brochure for the Provost, undated with approx 8 pages.
+• Manufacturer’s brochure for the Provost, publication P.56 S.P.120 dated July 1951 with 8 pages.